Smith College, Art

 |Location:||Massachusetts, United States|

-Located in Northampton, MA, Smith College is the largest women’s college in the country and is dedicated to excellence in teaching and research across the liberal arts.
+Located in Northampton, MA, Smith College is a highly selective, four-year liberal arts college for women dedicated to excellence in teaching and research across the liberal arts.
 A faculty of outstanding scholars interact with students in small classes, as advisors, and through student-faculty research projects.
-The College is a member of the Five College Consortium with Amherst, Hampshire and Mt.
-Holyoke Colleges, and the University of Massachusetts Amherst.
-Students cross-enroll and faculty cross-teach across the Five Colleges.
-Details about the Department of Art may be found at https://www.smith.edu/academics/art/.
+The Five College Consortium, comprised of Smith, Amherst, Mount Holyoke, and Hampshire Colleges and the University of Massachusetts, Amherst, provides a rich intellectual and cultural life.
+Further details about the Department of Art may be found at http://www.smith.edu/art/.

-Submit application at http://apply.interfolio.com/49145 with a cover letter, curriculum vitae, and three confidential letters of recommendation.
-Review of applications will begin on March 15, 2018.
+Submit application at http://apply.interfolio.com/32770 with cover letter, curriculum vitae, statement of teaching and research interests, a writing sample of no more than 35 pages (e.g.: published article or dissertation chapter), and three confidential letters of recommendation.
+Review of applications will begin December 15, 2015.

-Diversifying the student body, faculty, administration, staff, and curriculum is crucial to the mission of and vision for the College.
-We are committed to providing access and reasonable accommodation in the application process for individuals with disabilities and encourage applicants to request any needed accommodation(s).
-We value and are committed to a host of diverse populations and cultures, including, but not limited to, those based on ability, age, ethnicity, gender, gender identity, national origin, race, religion, sexual orientation, and veteran status.
+Diversifying the student body, faculty, administration, staff and curriculum is at the heart of our mission and vision for Smith.
+We are committed to providing access and reasonable accommodation in the application process for individuals with disabilities and encourage applicants to request needed accommodation(s).
+We value diverse populations and cultures, including, but not limited to: age, ethnicity, gender, gender identity, national origin, race, religions, sexual orientation, and veteran status.

 Smith College is an EO/AA/Vet/Disability Employer.
-Women, underrepresented racial groups, veterans and individuals with disabilities are encouraged to apply.
+Women, minorities, veterans, and individuals with disabilities are encouraged to apply.